-How do they do it?
+How does client success management do it?
 By taking the time to get to know you and your goals.

 Stefanie Jenkins, our Client Success Manager for Reply, gave us some insights as to how she’s taken Reply users from “What’s this?” to “Ah-HA!” and how you can do the same for your prospects and customers.

-— Talk to me a little about your background: what led you to becoming a Customer Success Manager for Reply?
+— Tell me a little about your background: what led you to become a Customer Success Manager for Reply?

 — For as long as I can remember, I’ve always had a job where I worked with customers; I’ve held positions in retail, hospitality, and sales.